whitten/codecamp2016/README.md

 # codecamp2016

 This is our code camp 2016 code.
-All code are blonging to CC community!
+All code are belonging to CC community!

 Cheers